bxlab/metaWRAP/README.md

 ```

 #### Docker installation:
-If you are running on OSX, and dont want to install manually, then [Docker](https://quay.io/repository/biocontainers/metawrap?tab=info) could be the way to go. **However**, as with the Bioconda distribution, I will only push major releases to Bioconda (i.e. `v1.1`, `v1.2`).
+If you are running on OSX and dont want to install manually, or prefer to work in containerized environments, then [Docker](https://quay.io/repository/biocontainers/metawrap?tab=info) could be the way to go. **However**, as with the Bioconda distribution, I will only push major releases to Bioconda (i.e. `v1.1`, `v1.2`).
 To get the latest version of metaWRAP with the newest patches and bug fixes, please install through the `-c ursky` channel, as seen above.
 If you still need to use Docker but run into bugs that have been fixed in the latest versions, you can manually update your scripts from this repository to apply the most recent patches.
 To install with Docker, run:
 ```
-# Docker installation (not recommended unless you need docker)
+# Docker installation (not recommended)
 docker pull quay.io/biocontainers/metawrap:1.1--0
 ```